 A healthy 30-year old man could buy a 20 year, $500,000 term policy starting at $20.21 per month.
 A 30-year policy with the same details begins at $32.68.

 Life Insurance is not as expensive as you think.
 Once you know your needs and affordability, deciding on a policy becomes a lot easier.
+Let’s have a look at some sample 20-year term life insurance rates so that you can understand that life insurance is something that is affordable.

 So Is 20-year Term Length Better than 10 or 30-year Term Policy?